Command introduced before Junos OS Release 7.4.

 Command introduced in Junos OS Release 11.1 for the QFX Series.

 Command introduced in Junos OS Release 14.1X53-D20 for the OCX Series.

 json option introduced in Junos OS Release 16.1.

 Load a configuration from an ASCII configuration file, from terminal input, or from the factory default.
 Your current location in the configuration hierarchy is ignored when the load operation occurs.

 For information on valid filename and URL formats, see Format for Specifying Filenames and URLs in Junos OS CLI Commands.

 load can be run from configuration mode only.

 dhcp-snooping—(QFX Series switches) Loads DHCP snooping entries.

 factory-default—Loads the factory configuration.
 The factory configuration contains the manufacturer’s suggested configuration settings.
-The factory configuration is the router or switch’s first configuration and is loaded when the router or switch is first installed and powered on.
+The factory configuration is the first configuration for the router or switch and is loaded when the router or switch is first installed and powered on.
 The factory-default option cannot be combined with other options.

 To load the factory default configuration, you must first unprotect any protected hierarchies in the configuration.